macegr/mtExtraButtons/README.md

 gcc -Wall -o mtExtraButtons mtExtraButtons.c -framework ApplicationServices

-This program has been tested on only one computer running OSX El Capitan.
+This program has been tested on only one computer running OSX 10.11 (El Capitan) and macOS 10.12 (Sierra).